Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Methods

-Several CHEOPS programs have targeted late-type stars.
-To construct our sample, we selected all M dwarfs observed by the completed programs available in the CHEOPS archive.
-In particular, we combined data from two programs: CH\_PR100018 (PI: I. Pagano), a Guaranteed Time Observation (GTO) program dedicated to characterising the variability of late-K and M dwarfs since April 2020, and CH\_PR100010 (PI: G. Szabó), which focused on monitoring the debris disk of AU Mic between July 2020 and December 2023.
-These programs collectively yield a total of around 52 days of CHEOPS observations across 110 M0 to M5 dwarfs.
+Several CHEOPS programmes have targeted late-type stars.
+To construct our sample, we selected all M dwarfs observed by the completed programmes available in the CHEOPS archive.
+In particular, we combined data from two programmes: CH\_PR100018 (PI: I. Pagano), a guaranteed time observation (GTO) programme dedicated to characterising the variability of late-K and M dwarfs since April 2020, and CH\_PR100010 (PI: G. Szabó), which focused on monitoring the debris disc of AU Mic between July 2020 and December 2023.
+These programmes collectively yield around 52 days of CHEOPS observations across 110 M0 to M5 dwarfs.
 Therefore, the stellar sample used in this work is the same as in \cite{Poyatos_2025}.

-We obtained the stellar parameters of our targets from external catalogues.
-Gaia DR3 \citep{Gaia_2023} provided $G$-band magnitudes, effective temperatures, and distances derived from parallaxes, while stellar radii were taken from the TESS Input Catalogue \citep{TESS_2018}.
+We obtained stellar parameters from external catalogues: Gaia DR3 \citep{Gaia_2023} provided $G$-band magnitudes, effective temperatures, and distances derived from parallaxes, while stellar radii were taken from the TESS Input Catalogue \citep{TESS_2018}.
 Spectral types were retrieved from the CHEOPS observation metadata.
 We also searched for chromospheric activity indicators, including $H_\alpha$ equivalent widths from \cite{Carmenes_2019} and $\log R'_{HK}$ values from \cite{HARPS_2017} and \cite{Boro_2018}.
-However, these indicators were available for only 64 and 71 of the 110 targets, respectively, which limits their usefulness for a comprehensive statistical comparison.
+However, these indicators were available for only 64 and 71 of the 110 targets, respectively, limiting their usefulness for a comprehensive statistical comparison.
 As an alternative proxy for activity, we adopted the average projected rotational velocities (V sin i) of \cite{Bruno_2024}.
 Rotation periods were determined as the dominant periodicities in the TESS light curves using a Lomb-Scargle periodogram.
-For this reason, rotation periods longer than 27 days could not be measured due to the typical TESS sector observation duration.
-Figure \ref{fig:star_description} presents the distribution of these parameters for the sample, while Table \ref{annex:table} lists their values for each star.
+Rotation periods longer than 27 days could not be measured due to the typical TESS sector observation duration.
+Figure \ref{fig:star_description} shows the distribution of these parameters, while Table \ref{annex:table}\footnote{Table \ref{annex:table} is available in electronic form at the CDS via anonymous ftp to \href{cdsarc.u-strasbg.fr}{cdsarc.u-strasbg.fr}(130.79.128.5) or via \href{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}.} lists their values for each star.